gionaufal/tic-tac-toe/README.md

 # tic-tac-toe
-a simple two player tic tac toe game
+A simple two player tic tac toe game built for FreeCodeCamp and The Odin Project